Executive Summary

 Beyond Generic Tools: A Call for Purpose-Built Infrastructure

 The arts sector faces complex, industry-specific challenges that off-the-shelf software cannot solve.
-While general-purpose tools from major tech players are useful for administration, they fail to address the specialized operational needs of cultural organizations.
-We lack a robust pipeline of arts-tech startups because the investment infrastructure to support them has never existed—creating a massive, untapped market for tools engineered specifically for this sector.
+General-purpose tools from major tech players are useful for administration — but they fail to address the specialized operational needs of cultural organizations.
+And because the investment infrastructure to support purpose-built arts-tech startups has never existed, those tools have never been built.

 APAP is Uniquely Positioned To Lead